A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsubsection{Experimental Design}

-The proposed HCRF-AM model consists of AM module and IC module, so we distribute the images in the dataset according to the needs.
-The allocation is represented in Table~\ref{tab:data2}.
+There are two main parts in the HCRF-AM model, AM module and IC module, so we distribute the images in the dataset according to our needs.
+The distribution is shown in Table~\ref{tab:data2}.

-In the AM module, 280 abnormal images and the corresponding GT images are used to train the HCRF model to acquire attention areas, and they are divided into training and validation sets with a ratio of 1:1 (the detail information is in Sec.~\ref{ss:method:AM}).The AM module data setting is represented in Table ~\ref{tab:data3}.
+In the AM module, 280 abnormal images and corresponding GT images are used in the training of the HCRF model to obtain the attention areas, and the training set and the validation set are 140 images respectively, that is, the ratio is 1:1 (the detail information is in Sec.~\ref{ss:method:AM}).
+The AM module data setting is represented in Table~\ref{tab:data3}.

-Before being sent into the model, we augment the training and validation datasets six times.
-Furthermore, because cellular visual features in a histopathological image is always observed on patch scales by the pathologists, we crop the original and the GT images into $256 \times 256$ pixels.
-Finally, we obtain 53760 training, 53760 validation images.
+Before being sent into the model, the training and validation data sets are multiplied 6 times through rotation and mirror symmetry.
+In addition, since pathologists always observe on the patch scale when obtaining the characteristic information of cells in histopathological images, the original image and the GT image are cropped to a size of $256 \times 256$.
+After amplification, 53760 training images and the same number of validation images are obtained.

 In the IC module, 280 abnormal images remain and 140 normal images are applied in CNN classification part (the detail information is in Sec.~\ref{ss:method:IC}).
 The IC module data setting is represented in Table~\ref{tab:data4}.